sampsyo/cs6120/content/blog/2020-10-28-type-based-alias-analysis.md

 their optimization passes.
 Among these compilers are GCC and LLVM, showing that the benefits have even extended outside the paper’s original realm of type-safe languages.

+## Discussion
+1. What are some other ways types can influence and enhance compiler design?
+2. Are there other useful metrics for evaluating alias or other analyses?
+How can these metrics be more generally applied?
+3. How do compilers make tradeoffs between efficiency and efficacy?
+4. How do researchers make tradeoffs between experimental depth and breadth?